 - Start with clearing out and cleaning your space.
 Wipe down all shelves and surfaces with soap and water.

 - Schedule a professional pest control treatment.
-Do-it-yourself pest control almost always challenges the average homeowner and often results in frustration and failure.
+Do-it-yourself pest control almost always challenges the average homeowner and often results in frustration and failure so you might want to click here to contact a reputable company who will do it for you.
 Cockroaches are very adaptable, and treatments must be placed precisely in order to be effective.
 Because there are many ant and fly species with non-visible breeding sources, a DIY treatment might not work for that specific species or get to the root of the problem.

 - Use boxes and baskets to organize your food items by groups so that you can easily pull out and find the food you need.

 If you have a pest problem or want to protect your home from future invaders, it’s best to seek expert advice and service from a licensed pest management professional.
 Orkin’s highly-trained specialists will inspect your home from top to bottom and design a custom solution to fit your home’s unique needs.

 Save $50 on your initial pest control service from Orkin when you purchase here and use Promo Code Orkin50 at checkout.

 I called to schedule a treatment with Orkin Pest Control right after we moved in to make sure our home is well-protected.
 Knowing that we don’t have to worry about pests gives me peace of mind.
 As a homeowner, it’s one less thing on our list!

 A few more cleaning tips to help prevent pests …..

 - Pests like to use paper and cardboard boxes for harborage (another reason to remove cardboard boxes from the kitchen).
 Recycle junk mail immediately and don’t leave those Amazon boxes hanging around.